-The Palestinian Youth Association for Leadership and Rights Activation (PYALARA), a long-standing DW Akademie partner, has received UNESCO's GAPMIL Award at a conference in Gothenburg.
+The Palestinian Youth Association for Leadership and Rights Activation (PYALARA) is a long-standing DW Akademie partner and has received UNESCO's GAPMIL Award at a conference in Gothenburg.

-The non-governmental organization shows young Palestinians affected by the Middle East conflict new and creative approaches in the areas of communications and the media.
+This non-governmental organization shows young Palestinians affected by the Middle East conflict new and innovative approaches to communications and the media.

-UNESCO presents the Global Alliance for Partnerships on Media and Information Literacy Award (GAPMIL) as part of the annual Global MIL Week Feature Conference.
-The award is aimed at individuals and groups who integrate Media and Information Literacy (MIL) into their work in an innovative way.
+The Global Alliance for Partnerships on Media and Information Literacy Award (GAPMIL) is presented by UNESCO as part of the annual Global MIL Week Feature Conference.
+It is aimed at individuals and groups who creatively include Media and Information Literacy (MIL) in their work.
 DW Akademie spoke with Hania Bitar, Director General of PYALARA.

 Hania Bitar: One of our mottos is "MIL is a way of life".
-It influences all areas of society and affects children and adults, media and universities, civil society and human rights organizations.
+MIL makes an impact on all areas of society, affecting children and adults, media and universities as well as civil society and human rights organizations.

-Our organization has developed a comprehensive strategy that includes these aspects.
+Our organization's comprehensive strategy includes these aspects.
 For example, we've established a genuine MIL culture at a number of Palestinian schools.
-The handbook we've produced has raised awareness among teachers and other stakeholders, especially as the Ministry of Education is also using part of the handbook.
+Our handbook has raised awareness among teachers and other stakeholders, especially since the Ministry of Education uses part of the handbook.
 Many young people and social groups are becoming more aware of issues such as fake news, digital security and rights, and cyber attacks.

-MIL can ease the psychological pressure that young Palestinian women are particularly exposed to.
-It helps them to protect themselves in the digital sphere, defend themselves against fake news and online discrimination, and to get involved and defend their rights.
+MIL can ease psychological pressures that young Palestinian women are particularly exposed to.
+It helps them protect themselves in the digital sphere, defend themselves against fake news and online discrimination, and also to get involved and defend their rights.

-DW Akademie: What challenges do you face in your day-to-day work?
+DW Akademie: What challenges do you face in your daily work?

-Hania Bitar: The first challenge is to explain to people what MIL is about and to make it relevant to them, regardless of their status, type of work or how much they know about media and the Internet.
-Concrete examples from their lives make them take notice and arouse their interest.
+Hania Bitar: The first challenge is explaining to people what MIL is about and making it relevant, regardless of their status, profession or how know much about media and the Internet.
+We take concrete examples from their lives and this arouses their interest.

-The second challenge is to break down old ways of thinking.
-We are glad the Ministry of Education has been open and understanding and has included some of the MIL principles in the curricula.
-Jordan also started taking similar steps in March 2019.
-This means a lot of work because curricula in other countries in this region are extremely rigid.
-It will take time before changes take place at an official level.
+The second challenge is breaking down old ways of thinking.
+We're glad the Ministry of Education has been open and has included some of the MIL principles in the curricula.
+Jordan started taking similar steps in March 2019.
+This involves a lot of work because curricula are extremely rigid in countries elsewhere in this region, and it will take time before official changes are made.

-The third challenge, of course, is money.
-You have to have the financial means if you really want to change something.
-You'll have a greater reach and impact if you can prove your results to official bodies and ultimately, if you can establish MIL's importance among stakeholders.
+Money, of course, is the third challenge.
+You need the financial resources to really change something.
+You'll have a greater impact if you can prove your results to official bodies and ultimately, if you can establish MIL's importance among stakeholders.

-DW Akademie: How can your MIL concept contribute to defusing the conflict between the Palestinian Territories and Israel?
+DW Akademie: How can your MIL concept help defuse the conflict between the Palestinian Territories and Israel?

-Hania Bitar: MIL is very important for both sides – for the Palestinians as well as the Israelis.
-Consumers of digital information can learn how to verify specific information and analyze content, and also see whether a news item has been produced to achieve certain political goals or whether it is valid and accurate.
+Hania Bitar: MIL is extremely important for both the Palestinians and Israelis.
+Consumers of digital information can learn to verify specific information and analyze content, and to see whether a news item was produced to achieve certain political goals or whether it is valid and accurate.

-With MIL, people can become reliable producers and critical consumers of online news and information.
-Unfortunately, the Internet is often misused to brainwash people to achieve political goals.
-MIL can give people enough knowledge and a sense of responsibility to ask questions and analyze information before they take it at face value.
+MIL helps people become reliable producers and critical consumers of online news and information.
+However, the Internet is often misused for brainwashing and achieving political goals.
+MIL can give people the sufficient know-how and sense of responsibility to ask questions and analyze information before taking it at face value.

-DW Akademie: What does this award mean in terms of Pyalara's future activities?
+DW Akademie: What does this award mean for Pyalara's future activities?

-Hania Bitar: We hope the award will help us make MIL part of as many people's lives as possible, and that it will become easier to make our voices heard in the Palestinian Territories and elsewhere in the region.
-This way, people will feel more comfortable in the digital world and have sufficient knowledge and skills, and a sense of responsibility.
+Hania Bitar: We hope it will help us make MIL part of as many people's lives as possible and that it becomes easier to make our voices heard in the Palestinian Territories and elsewhere in the region.
+That people will feel more comfortable in the digital world and have the knowledge and skills they need as well as a sense of responsibility.